Best Hotels in Stockholm: Gamla Stan, Östermalm & the ABBA Hotel (2026)

 Stockholm’s Archipelago Hotels

-The extraordinary Stockholm Archipelago (the most extraordinary day-trip destination from any European capital: the extraordinary 30,000 islands, skerries, and rocks of the extraordinary Baltic Sea archipelago accessible by the extraordinary Waxholmsbolaget ferry service from the extraordinary Stockholm city center) includes some of the finest small hotels in Sweden:
+The Stockholm Archipelago is the richest day-trip territory of any European capital: 30,000 islands, skerries, and rocks scattered across the Baltic, all accessible by the Waxholmsbolaget ferry service from the Stockholm city center.
+It also holds some of Sweden’s finest small hotels:

 Stockholm Food Culture